 December is the start of the wintertime – but it’s also that time of the year where we reunite with family and friends to celebrate Christmas together.
 Dinners, Christmas parties, after-work Christmas drinks: all of those fun and entertaining moments are full of joy and, more often than not, also full of delicious foods and drinks.
 No Christmas lunch or dinner would be complete without dishes like mince pies, pigs in blankets, stuffed turkey, roasted potatoes, and Christmas pudding, to name but a few.

 For most people, the number of calories consumed or the saturated fat and sugar content in all of these dishes is not something they worry about.
-However, if you are type-2 diabetic or are at risk of developing diabetes (pre-diabetic), the nutritional content of these festive dishes can be a worry and can really impact your health.
+However, if you are type-2 diabetic or are at risk of developing diabetes (pre-diabetic), watching your weight or struggling with high cholesterol, the nutritional content of these festive dishes can be a worry and can really impact your health.

 Type 2 diabetes has been on the rise for the last decade.
 According to Diabetes UK, approximately 5 million people are living with diabetes in the UK.
 Previous registration figures showed an increase in 2021-22 of almost 150,000 compared with the year before.